How to Configure the RAG System

 }

 Providers' secrets must be added to the environment's secret file.
-The provider field must be one of the values from LLMProviderNames, and the name field indicates the specific model exposed by the provider.
-To check configurable options for specific providers, visit llm_configuration.json.
+The provider field must be one of the values from LLMProviderName, and the name field indicates the specific model exposed by the provider.
+To check configurable options for specific providers, visit configuration.py of an LLM.

 In the above case, augmentation and evaluation processes use the same LLM, which might be suboptimal.
 To change it, simply adjust the entry of one of these: